Broadcast Excellence Rush Limbaugh, the EIB Southern Command.

 I'm getting tired of hearing that.

-I want to hear what the hell they're gonna do to get this country fixed, and I don't hear that from Romney.
+I want to hear what the hell they're going to do to get this country fixed.

 Well, let's go back to your original point.

-I just don't believe you'll I just I just don't think he can handle it.
+I just don't think he can handle it.

 I think he'll get his lunch eat.

-Like on what?
+Like, on what?

-Health care.
+Health care?

-And he's a big supporter of uh abortion.
+And he's a big supporter of abortion.

-Uh if the parents don't agree, then they can take it to a court, and the court said, go ahead, you little 14-year-old girl, get an abortion.
+And the court said, go ahead, you little 14-year-old girl, get an abortion.

-Well, that's a hey, that is a big big killer in my opinion.
+Well, that's a, hey, that is a big, big killer, in my opinion.

 All right.

-Okay, look, I appreciate the call out there, Ed.
+Look, I appreciate the call out there, Ed.

 I loved these passionate caller.